 Ann Arbor, MI 48109-5343

-Justin B. Dimick, M.D., M.P.H. is the Henry King Ransom Associate Professor of Surgery, Chief of the Division of Minimally Invasive Surgery, and Associate Chair for Faculty Development at the University of Michigan.
+Justin B. Dimick, M.D., M.P.H. is the George D. Zuidema Professor of Surgery, Chief of the Division of Minimally Invasive Surgery, and Associate Chair for Strategy & Finance at the University of Michigan.
 Dr. Dimick is a graduate of Cornell University and Johns Hopkins Medical School.
-He completed his General Surgery residency at the University of Michigan and a fellowship in outcomes research at Dartmouth, graduating in 2007.
+He completed his surgical training at the University of Michigan and a health services research fellowship at the Dartmouth Institute for Health Policy & Clinical Practice.

-Dr. Dimick has an active clinical practice which is primarily devoted to advanced laparoscopy, including treatment of morbid obesity, gastroesophageal reflux (GERD), abdominal wall hernias, and other benign and neoplastic diseases of the stomach, spleen, and foregut.
-He has expertise in major abdominal wall reconstruction for large ventral hernias, including component separation procedures.
-He is also the lead editor of a new textbook, Clinical Scenarios in Surgery: Decision Making and Operative Technique, published by Lippincott in 2012.
+Dr. Dimick's clinical practice is primarily devoted to advanced laparoscopy, including treatment of morbid obesity, gastroesophageal reflux (GERD), paraesophageal hernias, abdominal wall hernias, and other benign and neoplastic diseases of the stomach, spleen, and foregut.
+He is the editor of a new surgical textbook, Clinical Scenarios in Surgery: Decision Making and Operative Technique, published by Lippincott (2012).

-Dr. Dimick serves on the Leadership Team for the Institute for Healthcare Policy and Innovation (IHPI) at the University of Michigan, which includes 100+ faculty and staff focused on improving the quality and efficiency of acute and specialty care.
-With R01 funding from the Agency for Healthcare Research and Quality (AHRQ) and National Institutes of Health (NIH), his research focuses on quality measurement, policy evaluation, and large-scale quality improvement interventions.
+Dr. Dimick serves as Director of the Center for Healthcare Outcomes & Policy at the University of Michigan, which includes 100+ faculty and staff focused on improving the quality and efficiency of acute and specialty care.
+With R01 funding from the Agency for Healthcare Research and Quality (AHRQ) and National Institutes of Health (NIH), his research focuses on quality measurement, policy evaluation, and large-scale, innovative quality improvement interventions.
 He is also the PI on a NIH T32 grant focused on training the next generation of surgeon-scientists.
-He has more than 160 peer-reviewed publications, including papers in the New England Journal of Medicine, Journal of the American Medical Association, Health Affairs, and the leading surgical journals.
+He has more than 200 peer-reviewed publications, including papers in NEJM, JAMA, Health Affairs, and the leading surgical journals.

-Dr. Dimick currently serves in leadership positions in several organizations, including President-Elect of the Association for Academic Surgery (AAS), the Board of Directors of the Surgical Outcomes Club (SOC), and on the Executive Committee of the Michigan Bariatric Surgery Collaborative (MBSC).
+Dr. Dimick currently serves in several leadership positions, including President of the Association for Academic Surgery (AAS), on the Board of Directors of the Surgical Outcomes Club (SOC), and on the Executive Committee of the Michigan Bariatric Surgery Collaborative (MBSC).
 He is an Associate Editor at Annals of Surgery and the Surgical Innovation Editor at JAMA Surgery.
-He has served as an advisor on quality and health policy for several organizations, including the BlueCross BlueShield Association (BCBSA), the American College of Surgeons-National Surgical Quality Improvement Program (ACS-NSQIP), the Institute of Medicine (IOM), and the Medicare Payment Advisory Commission (MedPAC).
+He has served as an advisor on quality and health policy for several organizations, including the BlueCross BlueShield Association (BCBSA), the American College of Surgeons-National Surgical Quality Improvement Program (ACS-NSQIP), US News and World Reports "Best Hospital" Rankings, and the Medicare Payment Advisory Commission (MedPAC).